FAQ

 Contact a steward if you still have questions.

 Enrolment in the pension plan is mandatory if instructors are initially hired as full-time regulars (rare at VCC) or once their salary reaches one-half of the Yearly Maximum Pensionable Earnings (YMPE).
 This is an amount set annually by the federal government.
-As of 2020 it's $58,700.

 The premium is currently 10.24 per cent of your salary.
 The employer contributes 10.34 per cent of your salary on your behalf.
 Much more detailed information about the plan is available here.